TheIndra55/cdcResearch/level/intros.md

 ```

 **Note** If you change or add new intros make sure to modify the objectNameList too else they won’t load.

+## Markers

+Intros are also used as markers, a marker will have `objectID` -6 and won't birth an instance.